petra-sargent/che-docs/src/main/pages/overview/introduction.md

 See [Infrastructures supported in Eclipse Che][infra-support] to learn more.

 ## Getting Started with Eclipse Che
-You can get started with Che by:
+To start using Che:
-- Installing it on Docker in either [Single-user][docker-single-user] or [Multi-user][docker-multi-user] mode
+- Install on Docker in either [Single-user][docker-single-user] or [Multi-user][docker-multi-user] mode
-- Installing it on OpenShift in either [Single-user][openshift-single-user] or [Multi-user][openshift-multi-user] mode
+- Install on OpenShift in either [Single-user][openshift-single-user] or [Multi-user][openshift-multi-user] mode
-- Creating a hosted SaaS account
+- Create a hosted SaaS account

-See the [Quick Start Guide][quick-start] to quickly install Che in the single user mode.
+See the [Quick Start Guide][quick-start] to install Che in the single user mode on Docker or on OpenShift.

-## Understanding Che''s Workspace Model
+## Explanation of Che's Workspace Model

-Che defines a workspace as the project code files and all of their dependencies necessary to edit, build, run, and debug.
+Che defines a workspace as the project code files and all of their dependencies necessary to edit, build, run, and debug the code.
 The IDE and the development runtime are treated as a dependency of the workspace.
 These items are embedded and included with the workspace.
 In the past, workspaces include the project code, but the developer binds the IDE and uses the localhost to provide a runtime.

 {% include image.html file="intro/intro-che-workspace.png" %}

 A workspace contains one or more runtimes.
-The default runtime within our workspaces are Docker containers, but these runtimes can be replaced with other types of "machines" that offer different characteristics.
-We, for example, provide an SSH machine type and will soon provide localhost machines.
-The advantage of Docker as the runtime type allows users to define the contents of their runtime using Dockerfiles, for which we can then dynamically construct workspace runtimes without the user having to learn a lot of complex Docker syntax.
+The default runtime within our workspaces are Docker containers.
+The advantage of Docker as the runtime type is that you define the contents of the runtime using Dockerfiles.
+You dynamically contruct workspace runtines without having to learn a lot of complex Docker syntax.
+Docker containers can be replaced with other types of "machines" that offer different characteristics.
+Eclipse Che provides a SSH machine type and will soon provide localhost machines.
 {% include image.html file="intro/intro-workspace-runtimes.png" %}

-### Introducing Workspaces and Projects
+**Workspaces and Projects**

-A workspace can have 0..n projects, with each project mapping to 0..1 remote version control repositories such as git, subversion, or mercurial.
-Projects are mounted into the workspace, so that they are available both inside of the workspace and also available on long term storage.
-Each project has a "type", such as "maven", which when selected will activate a series of plugins that alter the behavior of the workspace to accommodate that project type.
-Projects can have different types and they can also have remodules which are sub-portions of a project that have their own typing and behaviors.
+A workspace has zero to an infinity number of projects.
+Each project maps to zero to an infinity number of remote version control repositories such as Git, Subversion, or Mercurial.
+Projects mount into the workspace and are available inside of the workspace and on long term storage.
+You can select a project type such as maven which activates a series of plug-ins that alter the behavior of the workspace to accommodate maven.
+Projects also have remodules which are sub-portions of a project that have their own typing and behaviors.

 {% include image.html file="intro/intro-project-mounted.png" %}

-### Introducing Browser IDE
+**Browser IDE**

-Each workspace has its own private browser IDE hosted within it.
-The browser IDE provided by Che is packaged as JavaScript and CSS, but our IDE could be replaced with other IDEs.
+Each workspace has its own private browser IDE.
+The browser IDE is packaged as JavaScript and CSS, but can replaced with other IDEs that use different packages.
 Since each workspace has its own server runtimes, each workspace can have a customized IDE with different plugins packaged within it.

 By default, each workspace also configures its own SSH server.
 This allows remote clients and desktop IDEs to SSH mount into the workspace.
 By SSH mounting, you can let IDEs like IntelliJ or Eclipse work with the projects and runtimes contained within Che.

 {% include image.html file="intro/intro-SSH-connect.png" %}

-### Introducing Che Server and Runtimes
+**Che Server**

 Workspaces are hosted in the Che server, which is a lightweight runtime for managing workspaces.
 A single Che server can manage large volumes of workspaces, which themselves may or may not be running on the same host.
 Since Che workspace runtimes have their own runtimes, each workspace can be running on the same host or another host, managed by a docker daemon.
 The Che server is also a Docker container by default, which itself could be operated by compose or Swarm.